-On top of tracking how well the sales team is performing, sales ops needs their own metric to make sure their efforts are successful.
+On top of tracking how well the sales team is performing, sales operations needs their own metric to make sure their efforts are successful.
 This metric takes the form of forecast accuracy, which shows whether or nor a forecast matched an actual outcome.

 Anyone in any of the above positions needs to understand how the sales department works within that particular business.
-The departments need to be in constant communication with each other, so sales ops needs to be equipped with a team of collaborative, technical, and data-driven strategists.
-Of course, there are going to be processes set in place for sales ops teams to follow, but the mission could also benefit from some out-of-the-box thinking.
+The departments need to be in constant communication with each other, so ops needs to be equipped with a team of collaborative, technical, and data-driven strategists.
+Of course, there are going to be processes set in place for sales operations teams to follow, but the mission could also benefit from some out-of-the-box thinking.